inkognitro/react-app-tutorial/README.md

 [![BadgeMITLicense: MIT](./docs/MIT.svg)](LICENSE)

 > Special thanks go to [easylearn schweiz ag](https://easylearn.ch).
-This is the company I actually work for.
+This is the company I currently work for.
-> Our managers allowed me to create parts of this tutorial at working time :heart:
+> Our managers allowed me to create parts of this tutorial at working time.

 !!!
 WORK IN PROGRESS !!!